Thomas Müller, chiropodist, specialised in diabetic chiropody and therapeutic education for patients.

 I especially like the educational aspect of my job and the consulting services in particular are part of an education which is highly important in the global treatment of diabetes.
 In 2000 I started a course offered by Professor Jean-Philippe Assal and the Faculty of Medicine (Degree in the Therapeutic Education of Patients) so as to be able to develop these skills and I obtained a certificate in this field in September 2003.

-Today this interest is being developed within a consulting team of Prevention and Education about the Diabetic Foot led by Dr. Matthieu Assal at the La Colline clinic in Geneva. (http://www.centrepied-cheville.ch/)
+Since September 2014, this interest has been developing within a Diabetic Foot Prevention and Education Consultation within the team of Dr. Matthieu Assal at the La Colline Clinic, Geneva. (www.centre-assal.ch)